Bost Airport: History

 The airport was established in 1957 with the assistance of the United States.

-In 2008, a large project commenced to rehabilitate the current airport as well as to create an industrial and agricultural park.
-The overall budget of this project was US$52 million donated by USAID.
+In 2008, a large project commenced to rehabilitate the airport as well as to create an industrial and agricultural park.
+The overall budget for this project was US$52 million donated by USAID.

-On 4 June 2009, the new runway and terminal were inaugurated by a delegation of high-ranking government officials and the ambassadors of the US and the UK.
+On 4 June 2009, the new runway and terminal were inaugurated by senior government officials and the ambassadors of the US and the UK.
 The new asphalt runway is 2,300m long and 43m wide which makes it the third longest runway in Afghanistan.